renatamuy/eride/README.md

 ## Instructions

-1. Update R and RStudio to their latest versions;
+1. Update R and RStudio (or not);

 2. Open de folder `script`;

-3. R script follows a numerical sequence starting in 00.
+3. R script follows a numerical sequence starting in `00`.

 ## Feedback